 Suggestively, even his greatest fans didn’t speak of his character.
 Many called him courageous, the one virtue with which he was generally credited, for taking political positions that only brought him fortune and fame.
 A couple fans I saw mentioned private acts of kindness, but doing nice things for your allies doesn’t count.
 Even the tax collectors do that (see Matthew 5:46 for the criterion).

-When they spoke of him as a great man, they spoke of for his character, but of his work, praising him for his extraordinary ability to articulate a particular political position.
+When his fans spoke of him as a great man, they spoke not of his character, but of his work, praising him for his extraordinary ability to articulate a particular political position.
 As the most gifted and most influential preacher of hard conservatism.
 For that, admirer after admirer declared him a great man.
 A great man, not — as would have been fair — a great, innovative radio host or great propagandist or even a great journalist.

 These are typical judgments: The conservative writer David Klinghoffer declared, “The loss of Rush Limbaugh is the loss of a great man.”
 One of my former students, now a minister, wrote “Rush Limbaugh was without question one of the greatest persons of our generation.”
 I mention them because they think seriously about religion and character, are not men swayed merely by politics.
 And yet even they, who know what “great man” should mean, declared Limbaugh a great man.